Cardiac imaging tests can delineate cardiac structure and function. Standard imaging tests include

-Chest x-rays are often useful as a starting point in a cardiac diagnosis.
+Chest x-rays are often useful as a starting point in a cardiac diagnosis and should always be done when a diagnosis of heart failure Diagnosis Heart failure (HF) is a syndrome of ventricular dysfunction.
+Left ventricular (LV) failure causes shortness of breath and fatigue, and right ventricular (RV) failure causes peripheral and abdominal... read more is considered.
 Posteroanterior and lateral views provide a gross view of atrial and ventricular size and shape and pulmonary vasculature, but additional tests are almost always required for precise characterization of cardiac structure and function.

-Multidetector CT (MDCT), with ≥ 64 detectors, has a very rapid scan time; some advanced machines may generate an image from a single heartbeat, although typical acquisition times are 30 sec.
+Multidetector CT (MDCT), with ≥ 64 detectors, has a very rapid scan time; some advanced machines may generate an image from a single heartbeat, although typical acquisition time is 30 seconds.
 Dual-source CT uses 2 x-ray sources and 2 multidetector arrays on a single gantry, which cuts scan time in half.
 Both of these modalities appear able to identify coronary calcifications and flow-limiting (ie, > 50% stenosis) coronary artery obstruction.
 Typically, an IV contrast agent is used, although nonenhanced scans can detect coronary artery calcification.

 Magnetic resonance angiography (MRA) is used to assess blood volumes of interest (eg, blood vessels in the chest or abdomen); all blood flow can be assessed simultaneously.
 MRA can be used to detect aneurysms, stenosis, or occlusions in the carotid, coronary, renal, or peripheral arteries.
 Use of this technique to detect deep venous thrombosis is being studied.

-Uptake of 11 C acetate appears to reflect overall O 2 metabolism by myocytes.
+Carbon-11 acetate uptake appears to reflect overall oxygen metabolism by myocytes.
 Uptake does not depend on such potentially variable factors as blood glucose levels, which can affect FDG distribution.
-11 C acetate imaging may better predict postintervention recovery of myocardial function than FDG imaging.
-However, because of a 20-min half-life, 11 C must be produced by an on-site cyclotron.
+C-11 acetate imaging may better predict postintervention recovery of myocardial function than FDG imaging.
+However, because of a 20-minute half-life, C-11 must be produced by an on-site cyclotron.